86challenge/rules/rules.typ

     + #highlight[
         Late registrations may be accepted on a case-by-case basis, but a driver registering late may not change to a different class from their previous event or previous registration for the same event.
       ]
-    + Drivers may share a car.
-Each driver must register separately, indicating the class _and_ run group they will participate in. #highlight[Drivers sharing a car may not switch drivers during a single session.]
+    + Drivers may share a car. #highlight[Each driver must register separately and indicate their class, run group, and with whom they are sharing a car.
+Drivers sharing a car may not switch drivers during a single session.]

   + *Timing*
     + The following timing methods are accepted (see table below).
 Priority is given from top to bottom if more than one method is available for a given lap: